Postal Reading group

 One of the problems of using a child as the narrator, is that his knowledge of events was always going to lacking.
 In order to provide the material to tell the story, particularly of Mr. Macintosh, Thomas had to resort to steaming open the letters home to Glasgow.
 While a little minor espionage: checking on the beach, or listening at doors, is relatively harmless and no worse than the adults were doing, reading someone else’s letters seems to cross a line, making Thomas a less sympathetic chatacter.

 In all fairness, Thomas was encouraged in the act of steaming the letters open by his sister, and this is really a symptom of the hightened level of suspicion, much of it officially sanctioned, during wartime.
-Yes, binoculars could be used to spy for the enemy, but the could also be used to spy on the enemy, or more plausably for entirely innocent ends.
+Yes, binoculars could be used to spy for the enemy, but they could also be used, more plausibly, for entirely innocent ends.
 In that sense, this book does show how easily war destroys communities, even before a single bullet is fired.
 Also of interest was the way in which Alard, the rope maker, set up the windmill to turn the wheel in the absence of Thomas.
 This is arguably symbolic of how mechanisation has reduced the need for labour, and changed the nature of work.
 Turning the wheel wasn’t much of a job, but it was still a source of income for Thomas, and arguably preferable to being sent up a chimney, or cleaning underneath the machines in a large factory.

 In summary, while this was potentially an interesting book, I was disappointed by the slow plot.
 Some of the characters were good, although Thomas’ father ultimately proved to be the surprising one.
 The main difficulty was the lack of real action, giving little justification for some of the detail that was included.
 Similarly the ending was deeply unsatisfactory with an entire century passing in the space of a few pages, leaving me to wonder what really happened to Thomas, or his grieving mother.
 What the book does best, however, is to raise awareness to the two interesting artists whose work was sadly underappreciated at the time.